Drew Hendry: Early life

-Political career
+Highland Council

-Hendry was first elected in the 2007 Local Elections for the Aird and Loch Ness Ward with 892 first preferences taking the third seat out of four.
+Hendry was first elected in the 2007 Local Elections for the Aird and Loch Ness ward with 892 first preferences taking the third seat out of four.
 He was appointed leader of the SNP Highland Council group in 2011, replacing John Finnie who had become a list MSP for the Highlands and Islands.
 In September 2007, he was appointed to the board of the Cairngorms National Park Authority.

 He was selected to stand as one of the SNP's candidates for the six Scotland seats in the 2009 European Parliament election, although he was fourth on their list and the outcome of the voting was the SNP returned two MEPs.

 In the 2012 local elections he took the second seat in the ward, being elected with 840 first preferences and on the first count.
 After the 2012 Scottish local elections the SNP, the Scottish Liberal Democrats and the Scottish Labour Party formed a coalition to run the council with Drew Hendry as Council Leader.
 The coalition held a 44–36 majority.
 This was the first time that the Independents have not been involved in the administration of the Highland Council.

 Prior to the formation of the administration, he was leader of the SNP group in the council.
 He is credited with bringing in the real living wage for council employees, along with the creation of the Science Skills Academy and, also for committing the Highland Council to achieving Carbon neutral status for Inverness by 2025 – as part of the wider 'Carbon Clever' initiative.